svolterra/HomeWok-App/README.md

 manually entering the numbers.
 - Be able to see my customized items appear in the program's list of homework assignments and recipes, and be able to access and view them as desired.
+-Save my customized list of recipes to file
+-Load my customized list of recipes from file